 Located about 25 minutes from the Kahului Airport, Wailea offers world-class golfing, picturesque beaches, outdoor activities, amazing shopping, and more!

-I’ve come up with some of the most popular things to do in Wailea for your next Maui vacation.
+I’ve come up with some of the most popular things to do in Wailea Hawaii for your next Maui vacation.

 Be sure to add these to your Maui itinerary!